By: Team W14-3 Since: Sept 2018 Licence: MIT

 3.4.1.
 Current implementation

-command is to allow the user to add a diagnosis to a patient’s medical history.
+The function of the addmh command is to allow the user to add a diagnosis to a patient’s medical history.

-Each patient’s information is stored within the Person
+Each patient’s information is stored within the Person objects.
+The execution of the addmh command results in the retrieval of

 Stated below is an example usage scenario and an explanation of the interactions that occurs as a result of the code execution.